blink1073/specifications/source/server-selection/server-selection.rst

     preference, e.g.  not calling ``renameCollection`` with a ``mode`` of 'secondary'.

-    N.B.: "used for server selection" does not supercede rules for server selection on "Standalone" topologies, which ignore any requested read preference.
+    N.B.: "used for server selection" does not supersede rules for server selection on "Standalone" topologies, which ignore any requested read preference.